 2. Look into alternative ways of getting around.

-Besides driving yourself and taking trains and buses, there are other ways to get around Houston.
-Ours is not a particularly bike-friendly city, but Houston has an active community of cyclists who are working to change that.
+Besides driving and taking trains and buses, there are other ways to get around Houston.
+Ours is not a particularly bike-friendly city, but Houston has an active community of cyclists who are working hard to change that.
 If you only need a car from time to time (say, for a day trip to the beach, or to visit friends across town), keep in mind that the Houston area has car services, including Lyft and Uber, and car-sharing services, including Zipcar and Turo.

 3. Consider the climate.

 If you’re on the fence about whether to bring a car when moving to Houston, consider our climate and how you and your family will feel spending a lot of time outdoors here.
-Houston is a warm place with mild winters with very little snow, but our climate still has its challenges to health and comfort.
-If you choose (or must have) a carless Houston life, be ready for occasional heavy rains and lots of hot, humid summer days.
+Houston is a warm place with mild winters and very little snow, but our climate still has its challenges to health and comfort.
+If you choose (or must have) a car-free Houston life, be prepared for occasional heavy rains and lots of hot, humid summer days.
 A good umbrella, raincoat, and water-resistant shoes are musts for rainy days.
 In the summer, learn the signs of heat-related illnesses and how to prevent them, especially for older people, pets, and young children.
 With a little planning, you should be able to stay safe and comfortable as you travel around Houston, with or without a car.